stoic-hugo/roadster/examplesite/content/docs/customization.md

 ### Sidebar

-**Mainroad** comes with a configurable sidebar that can be on the left, on the right, or disabled.
+**Roadster** comes with a configurable sidebar that can be on the left, on the right, or disabled.
 The default layout can be specified in the `[Params.sidebar]` section of the configuration.
 The position can be specified for home, list and single pages individually.
 Use the keys `home`, `list` and `single` with values `"left"`, `"right"` or `false`.